AnshMittal1811/AnshMittal1811/README.md

  -->
 ## I'm an MS Computer Science graduate student, ML Enthusiast, and Researcher!!

-## Actively looking for Machine Learning Intern roles for Summer 2022!!
+## Actively looking for Computer Vision Co-op roles for Fall 2022, Spring 2023!!
+## And for Computer Vision Engineer roles for Summer 2023!!

-- 🔭 I’m currently working on my challenge of 300 days of Machine Learning and AI
+- 🔭 I’m currently working on my challenge of 365 days of Machine Learning and AI
 - 🌱 I’m currently learning Applied Natural Language Processin and end-to-end Machine Learning, for applications in Astronomy
 - 👯 I’m looking to collaborate on end-to-end projects which employ Machine Learning and Computer Vision with Knowledge Distillation
 - 🤔 I’m looking for help with learning more about Astronomy and Astrophysics